Web Analytics

 breaking the stigma and finding solutions

-• Innovative Solutions: Sustainable options like menstrual cups and menstrual discs offer long-term benefits.
+• Reusable options: Products like menstrual cups and reusable menstrual discs offer long-term value and reduce ongoing costs.

 how my mimi contributes

-The my mimi disc is available in two sizes:
+The my mimi disc is available in two sizes to suit different needs:

-• Small: Holds up to 32ml - about the same as 5 regular tampons.
+• Small: Holds up to 32ml, which is comparable to several regular tampons.

-• Large: Holds up to 61ml - about the same as 7 regular tampons.
-This size is generally recommended for users over 30 or who have given birth vaginally due to its wider diameter.
+• Large: Holds up to 61ml and is generally suited to those over 30 or who have given birth vaginally.

 take action